TinyBoxDev/TinyServer/README.md

 ### The Model

 Actually Tiny Server doesn't provide a smart method to add model.
 You can use, for instance, [SqlAlchemy](http://www.sqlalchemy.org/) to add data support.
-Look at `Developing` section to know how to give us some help.
+Look at `Development` section to know how to give us some help.

-Developing
+Development
 ----------

 Tiny Server want to be a social application, Tiny Server want to be an "always in beta" app.